Simulating Disruptions on Netherlands Railway Operations

 If the reliability of new trains was improved by 20%, only 0,08% of modeled trains would arrive on time.
 The AnyLogic simulation model showed that it was not cost-effective.
 Thus, Netherlands Railways decided to invest in better incident management.

-In addition, the engineers conducted a railway optimization study for repair locations.
-Among the results that Netherlands Railways achieved with the use of AnyLogic as a railway simulation software were the introduction of new rolling stock, the new safety system, automated railway operations, long-term infrastructure investment, and short-term operational decisions.
+Among the results that Netherlands Railways achieved with the use of AnyLogic as a railway planning software were the introduction of new rolling stock, the new safety system, automated railway operations, long-term transportation network infrastructure investment, and short-term operational decisions.

 The slides are available as a PDF.